balajich004/Etch-a-Sketch/README.md

 ## Note

-This is a static web page ideally made for screen's of size over 12 inches and above it is not responsive for smaller screens and it is just a beginner level project 😉.
+This is a dynamic web page ideally made for screen's of size over 12 inches and above it is not responsive for smaller screens and it is just a beginner level project 😉.